JustinKras/Constrictor/README.md

 # Constrictor🐍
+## DO NOT USE THIS PROGRAM ON ANY DEVICE THAT IS NOT SOLELY YOUR OWN
 Constrictor is a powerful program that immediately and completely locks your Windows device behind a passkey, via an unclosable window.
-# *Passkey - letmein*
+Once run, the program offers a text entry box to input the correct passkey; otherwise, you will not be able to lift the constriction.

+### **Passkey - _letmein_** #ff000ff

-This repository is closed source
+<ins>This repository is closed source</ins>

 # 🛑MALWARE WARNING
 _DO NOT RUN THIS PROGRAM_